jtamboli07/BPMEWorkshop/case_Management.md

 ![build_project](images/buildproject/30.png)

 In the case management framework, Events are used to trigger the correct dynamic sub-processes based on the current state of the case.
+A case data signal event is used to listen to any data changes in a specific case.
+When the process detects changes, the solution implements a mechanism to find the current state, then search for new state based on an action that triggered the change.
+This implementation consists of 2 case data tables. the first is the location of processes that are associated with specific states and the second is the order of state execution.
+We will discuss this in more detail later.

 ![build_project](images/buildproject/34.png)